repp/dogecoin_client/README.md

 4. Push to the branch (`git push origin my-new-feature`)
 5. Create new Pull Request

-## Wait, couldn't I just use a client for bitcoin or litecoin?
+## Can't I just use a client for bitcoin or litecoin?

 Perhaps, but this way you don't need to worry about any current or future api inconsistencies.
 Plus, why use a tool built for an inferior alt coin?